 - Apex Park, Sunbury Road, Sunbury (Melway Ref 382 G5)

 Features include accessible swings and other play equipment, continuous pathways, accessible entries to playgrounds and parking close by.
-Many of the parks also have play equipment for a range of ages, and other recreation opportunities nearby such as ovals, half court basketball rings and tennis courts.
+Many of the parks have play equipment for a range of ages, and other recreation opportunities nearby such as ovals, half court basketball rings and tennis courts.